-Surveyed MSMEs used a variety of both online and offline tools to manage business activities, with WhatsApp cited by a high percentage of surveyed online MSMEs for conducting various business activities.
-However, offline methodsiii had a strong foothold in MSMEs' operations, suggesting that digital tools augmented and amplified, rather than replaced, more traditional offline methods.
+Surveyed MSMEs used a variety of both online and offline tools to manage business activities, with WhatsApp cited by a high percentage of surveyed online MSMEs for conducting various business activities about which they were asked.
+However, offline methods^{xix} had a strong foothold in surveyed MSMEs' operations, suggesting that digital tools augmented and amplified, rather than replaced, more traditional offline methods.

-WhatsApp was used by surveyed online MSMEs across multiple business activities, such as for business communications and marketing:xix
+WhatsApp was used by surveyed online MSMEs across multiple business activities about which they were asked, such as for business communications and marketing:^{xx}